mrazjava/moo/readme.md

-# Moo - so you can chat from command
+# Moo - so you can chat like a bull!
 -----------
-Mooo is a simple console based Java chat service.
+Mooo is a based Java chat service.

 Stack: